Microsoft launches Azure IoT Edge out of preview

 “Since we introduced Azure IoT Edge just over a year ago, we have seen many examples of the real-world impact from the factory floor to the farm to run cloud intelligence directly on IoT devices,” Azure IoT director Sam George wrote in a blog post.
 “Now devices can act immediately on real-time data — whether it be recognizing a crack in a pipe from an aerial view or predicting equipment failure before it happens.”

-Following the open-sourcing of IoT Edge Runtime — the framework that enables custom and cloud logic to run on IoT Edge devices — in May, Azure IoT Edge has been similarly open-sourced and is available on GitHub.
+Following the open-sourcing in May of IoT Edge Runtime — the framework that enables custom and cloud logic to run on IoT Edge devices — Azure IoT Edge has been similarly open-sourced and is available on GitHub.
 It integrates with Moby, the platform on which virtualization program Docker is built, and supports the full range of containerization, isolation, and management features.

 “Moby containers work on Docker-based systems, and vice versa,” George wrote.